About Laura McCullough

 Her research interests are widely varied, with early work studying the gender gap on a common physics survey instrument, and expanding to include women’s leadership, gender and learning styles, and general gender issues.

-Her latest work with gender and science includes being chosen as a delegate for the US delegation to the International Conference on Women and Physics (2017&2020&2023), being selected for the American Physical Society’s Committee on the Status of Women in Physics (2023-2025), and working on a second edition of her book Women and Physics (1/E 2016, Morgan & Claypool Publishers, IOP Concise Physics Series).
+Her latest work with gender and science includes being chosen as a delegate for the US delegation to the International Conference on Women and Physics (2017 & 2020 & 2023), being selected for the American Physical Society’s Committee on the Status of Women in Physics (2023-2025), and the recently published second edition of her book Women and Physics (IOP Publishing).

 She was awarded the Homer L. Dodge Citation for Distinguished Service to the American Association of Physics Teachers in July 2019.
 She has won the student-choice teaching award twice, once for the whole university in 2003, and once for her college in 2015.
 In 2021 she was selected as one of three UW-Stout College of Science, Technology, Engineering, Mathematics, and Management’s Outstanding Educators.
-In 2022 she was awarded the University of Wisconsin Board of Regents Teaching Excellence Award (only 2 awarded each year across the whole UW System), and was created a Fellow of the American Association of Physics Teachers.
+In 2022 she was awarded the University of Wisconsin Board of Regents Teaching Excellence Award (only 2 awarded each year across the whole UW System, and she was the first professor at UW-Stout to earn this honor), and was created a Fellow of the American Association of Physics Teachers.
 In 2023 she also received UW-Stout’s Outstanding Researcher Award.
-The trifecta!

 Download her CV here.

-See a list of her publications, some with links.
+See a list of her publications, many with links.

 Here is a list of some of her presentations, many of which include links to the presentation itself.